deepansh-sharma917/Image_Recognition_App/README.md

 💡 Features

-📦 Lightweight, no pretrained models used
+- 📦 Lightweight, no pretrained models used

-🤖 CNN built and trained from scratch on CIFAR-10
+- 🤖 CNN built and trained from scratch on CIFAR-10

-🖼️ Upload custom images for classification
+- 🖼️ Upload custom images for classification

-🛡️ Fallback logic for low-confidence predictions
+- 🛡️ Fallback logic for low-confidence predictions

 # See requirements.txt, but here’s a quick list:

--Tensorflow
+- TensorFlow
--opencv-python
+- opencv-python
--streamlit
+- Pillow
--Pillow
+- streamlit